Manifold Random Features: Impact Statement Limitations

 This paper presents work whose goal is to advance the field of Machine Learning.
-There are many potential societal consequences of our work, none of which we feel must be specifically highlighted here.
-We do believe that this work might lead to the discovery of new mechanisms of random features operating in continuous spaces and encoded as neural networks that are trained with the supervision provided by Graph Random Features teachers.
+There are no immediate societal impacts of our work, as we focus on a methodological framework for approximating functions on manifolds.
+We do believe that this work might lead to the discovery of new mechanisms of random features operating in continuous spaces and encoded as neural networks that are trained with supervision provided by Graph Random Features teachers.
+Extending MRFs beyond compact manifolds is left to future work as noted above at the end of Sec.~\ref{sec:attention}.